stardog-union/launchpad-docs/guides/jwt-authentication-okta.md

 ## Public API Authentication

-External applications can access the Voicebox API using their own OAuth tokens (instead of session cookies).
+External applications can access the Voicebox API programmatically using their own OAuth tokens.

 > [!NOTE]
 > Public API authentication requires the full Okta setup above (Steps 1-5) plus the Launchpad and Voicebox Service configuration.